SilkRose/Pony/stories/chaotic-crush/02-klutzy-draconequus.md

 Discord thinks to himself, "Well, I suppose it won't hurt to take a peek at Twilight's book."

-Discord takes the book out from his stomach.
-The book is called, *What Now?
-How To Know When You Have a Crush, and What To Do About It* by **

-Discord opens the book to read the foreword.
+Discord takes the book out from his stomach, and opens to the foreword.

-> Do you think you have a crush on somepony, but you're not sure what to do about it?
-If so, this book is for you!
-This book outlines everything you need to know to deal with a crush, and more.
-Everything from conversation tips, to date ideas, and how to know if they like you back, and much, much more.
-This is the only book you'll ever need to have a successful relationship in life.
+> If you think you have a crush on somepony, but you're not sure what to do about it, then this book is for you!
+This book includes everything you need to know about how to deal with a crush- conversation tips, date ideas, and much, much more.

 Discord thinks to himself, "Wow, this book is exactly what I need!"